Are you ready to start a WordPress blog?

 The basic plan comes with essential features.
 But the thing is, it is single domain hosting.
-Means you can only host only one WordPress blog in the basic plan.
+This means you can only host only one WordPress blog in the basic plan.
 All other plans are multiple domains hosting compatible.
 So, choose wisely.
 If you are only planning to host only one website, the basic plan is good enough.

 We are planning to choose it.

-Here’s another awesome deal.
+Here’s another excellent deal.
 You will get a free domain name from the team.
 If you already have a domain purchased from somewhere else, that’s cool.
 You can transfer it to Bluehost or update your nameservers.

 Here, we are about to get a free .com domain name.